Running a podcast sounds fun until the problems hit.

 Legal issues can sideline your show if you’re not careful.
 You always need a podcast guest to sign your form to avoid:

-1. Defamation: If a guest believes their words were twisted or bits of information were misrepresented, they could take you to court.
-A release form is a simple document that protects your content by securing consent upfront.
+- Defamation: If a guest believes their words were twisted or bits of information were misrepresented, they could take you to court and a verbal agreement won’t stand up in court.
+A release form is a simple document that protects your content by securing consent upfront in case a guest objects or demands that you remove or edit their interview.

-2. Copyright violations: Did your former guest mention a book, song, or idea?
-If there’s no release form, they could sue for copyright infringement or make demands that you take the episode down.
+- Copyright violations: Did your former guest mention a book, song, or idea?
+If there’s no release form, they could sue for copyright infringement or make demands that the episode be taken down.

 When to Share Your Podcast Guest Release Form